-5.5.1.1 There shall be a scheduled programme of testing covering products and the processing environment which may include microbiological, chemical, physical and organoleptic testing according to risk.
+Minor: Dec.
+2013 is Listeria found on meat and on equipment after cleaning in cutting department.
+A3 improvement project is started, but root cause is not found till now (11 possible root causes are mentioned and investigation is ongoing).
+(NVWA is informed due the CCMT project products and the processing environment which may include microbiological, chemical, physical and organoleptic testing according to risk.
 The methods, frequency and specified limits shall be documented.
-Y 5.5.1.2 Test and inspection results shall be recorded and reviewed regularly to identify trends.
+5.5.1.2 Test and inspection results shall be recorded and reviewed regularly to identify trends.
 Appropriate actions shall be implemented promptly to address any unsatisfactory results or trends.
-Y 5.5.1.3 The company shall ensure that a system of on-going shelf-life assessment is in place.
+N 5.5.1.3 The company shall ensure that a system of on-going shelf-life assessment is in place.
 This shall be based on risk and shall include microbiological and sensory analysis as well as relevant chemical factors such as pH and aw.
 Records and results from shelf life tests shall validate the shelf life period indicated on the product.
-Y 5.5.2 Laboratory testing 5,5,2,1 Pathogen testing shall be subcontracted to an external laboratory or, where conducted internally, the laboratory facility shall be fully segregated from the manufacturing site and have operating procedures to prevent any risk of product contamination.
-Y 5.5.2.2 Where routine testing laboratories are present on a manufacturing site, they shall be located, designed and operated to eliminate potential risks to product safety.
+Y °5.5.2 Laboratory testing 5.5.2.1 Pathogen testing shall be subcontracted to an external laboratory or, where conducted internally, the laboratory facility shall be fully segregated from the manufacturing site and have operating procedures to prevent any risk of product contamination. Υ 5 5.2 2 Where routine testing laboratories are present on a manufacturing site, they shall be located, designed and operated to eliminate potential risks to product safety.
 Controls shall be documented, implemented and shall include consideration of the following: design and operation of drainage and ventilation systems access and security of the facility movement of laboratory personnel protective clothing arrangements processes for obtaining product samples disposal of laboratory waste.
-Y 5.5.2.3 Where the company undertakes or subcontracts analyses which are critical to product safety or legality, the laboratory or subcontractors shall have gained recognised laboratory accreditation or operate in accordance with the requirements and principles of ISO 17025.
-Documented justification shall be available where accredited methods are not undertaken.
-Y 5.5.2.4 Procedures shall be in place to ensure reliability of laboratory results, other than those critical to safety and legality specified in 5.5.2.3.
-These shall include: use of recognised test methods, where available documented testing procedures ensuring staff are suitably qualified and/or trained and competent to carry out the analysis required use of a system to verify the accuracy of test results, e.g. ring or proficiency testing Y use of appropriately calibrated and maintained equipment.
-5.6 Product release Finished p roduct is fit for delivery unless it is in blockade.
-Only authorised personnel are allo oducts.
-Product release is done by the QA Manager or General Manager. owed to Statement of Intent The company shall ensure that finished product is not released unless all agreed procedures have been followed.
-Y 5.6.1 Where products require positive release, procedures shall be in place to ensure that release does not occur until all release criteria have been Y
+N/A 5.5.2.3 Where the company undertakes or subcontracts analyses which are critical to product safety or legality, the laboratory or subcontractors shall have gained recognised laboratory accreditation or operate in accordance with the requirements and principles of ISO 17025.
+Documented justification shall be Y available where accredited methods are not undertaken.
+5.5.2.4 Procedures shall be in place to ensure reliability of laboratory results, other than those critical to safety and legality specified in 5.5.2.3.
+These shall include: use of recognised test methods, where available documented testing procedures ensuring staff are suitably qualified and/or trained and competent to carry out the analysis required use of a system to verify the accuracy of test results, e.g. ring or proficiency testing use of appropriately calibrated and maintained equipment.
+N/A 5.6 Product release